gentics/mesh/distributed-coordinator/README.md

 # Gentics Mesh - Distributed Coordinator

 This module contains the clustering code for the coordination feature / request delegation and needed master election.
-OrientDB-specific implementation.